ericbeland/exception_details/README.md

 at Exception-time.
 Exception Details provides convenience methods to inspect all the variables and values from that moment and adds .details to output an informative log string.

-Uses:
+Uses/Features:
 	- Get detail (variables/values) about your Exception circumstances ~without~ reproducing the problem first.
-	- Reduced need to add debug / logging code to find out what went wrong.
+	- Reduced need for debug/logging code to find out what went wrong.
 	- Minimize ambiguous errors (which variable was nil?).
 	- A single statement (Exception.details) gives a loggable string (stop repeating exception log string creation)
   - Get pry level debug knowledge from cron job errors and running system logs without being there.
+  - Pry type information with less overhead/dependencies--binding_of_caller is the only dependency.

 ## Installation